 What is breast cancer?
 4

 What is breast screening?
 5

-Breast screening results 7
+Breast screening results Making a choice - the possible benefits and risks of breast screening Weighing up the possible benefits and risks of breast screening 7 10 11

-Making a choice - the possible benefits and risks of breast screening Weighing up the possible benefits and risks of breast screening 10
+What are the symptoms of breast cancer?
+13

 What happens to my mammograms after screening?
 13

 Who can I contact if I have a question?
 14